rileyjson/Cheetah-Sign/Documentation/Development.md

 connection tab.
 This is where you will enter the information from the Docker Compose file.
 The Host Name should be 'flow-pgdata', Port should be '5432', Username should be 'admin', and Password should be 'secret'.
 After saving you should be able to create your tables.
-Create a table named 'Documents' with the first column, a primary key, being "Id" with the type Serial, the second column being 'Name' with the type text, and the last column being 'File' with the type bytea.

 We are using Microsoft's Entity Framework to connect to PostgreSQL.
 This requires a few configurations in your project.